10 Fun Facts About Hazelnuts and Nutrition Benefits

 Hazelnuts are those little nuts that look very similar to acorns when in their rounded shells.

-When this thin shell is cracked open, the inner kernel has a thin brown skin which when peeled, reveals a cream-colored nut.
+When this shell is cracked open, the inner kernel has a thin brown skin which when peeled, reveals a cream-colored nut.

 The common hazel is the Corylus avellana or "European Hazelnut", indigenous to many areas of England, Scotland and Ireland as well as some Mediterranean countries, especially Italy and Greece.